ndsizeif/terminaltimer/docs/README.md

 ## Installation

 ### Release

-Download and run the latest [release binary](https://github.com/ndsizeif/terminaltimer/releases) for your system architecture.
+Navigate to the `Releases` section, download and run the latest binary for your system architecture.
 Alternatively, build `terminalTimer` for your system from the source tarball.
 Install [Go](https://go.dev/doc/install) if not already present on your system.

 ### Clone